Cuba defies all the things I’d assumed about the country

 You just can’t pigeon hole Cuba.
 On the one hand it’s falling apart, there’s not much to buy, the shops are empty and upcycling is the answer to the current US embargo.
 In most places in the world there would be chaos and crime, but not in Cuba.
 Since my return I find myself thinking about this fascinating country all the time.
 Somehow Cuba works even though by our standards they have so little.
 For now I’ll put it down to the Salsa, Rum and all that Vitamin D from hours of sunshine.

-Cuba definately needs to be top of your bucket list.
+Cuba definitely needs to be top of your bucket list.

 Call or email me if you’d like to plan a trip to this fascinating country.